Marriage and Long Term Happiness

 The Bible indicates very clearly that spouses are to be friends.

 The Bible indicates very clearly that spouses are to be friends.
-The Bride in Song of Solomon referred to her beloved as her friend.
-So on this Sunday before Valentine’s Day, I would like to challenge married couples to cultivate friendships with your spouses.
-Friendship is based on mutual respect and trust.
-Therefore, the first step in cultivating spousal friendship is restoring that respect and trust.
+In the Song of Solomon, the bride refers to her beloved as her friend.
+Since we just had Valentine’s Day I would like to challenge the husbands reading this to cultivate a deep friendship with your wife if you don’t already have one.
+Friendship is based on mutual respect and trust and, therefore, the first step in cultivating spousal friendship is restoring that respect and trust.
 Friends share everything and are open and honest with one another, even when it hurts.

-Let me encourage you to have a specific conversation with your spouse today.
-That’s right, today.
-Don’t procrastinate.
+So let me encourage you to have a specific conversation with your spouse today.
+It may be a hard discussion but it could pay rich dividends.
+So don’t procrastinate.
 Ask each other what you might do to be a better friend to them.
-Men, you should start the conversation.
-And here’s a suggestion; pray together before the conversation that God would open your hearts and prepare you to receive truth.
+Husbands, you should initiate the conversation and begin it by praying together.
+Ask the Lord to open your heart to one another as preparation to receive what may be painful truth.
 Friends should be able to tell each other anything.
 Jesus told his disciples, “I have called you friends because all I have heard from my Father I have made known to you.”
 (John 15:15)

-The Bible says, “Oil and perfume make the heart glad, and the sweetness of a friend comes from his earnest counsel.”
-(Proverbs 27:9) So refuse to be defensive.
+The Bible says, "oil and perfume make the heart glad, and the sweetness of a friend comes from his earnest counsel."
+(Proverbs 27:9) Purpose in your heart to lay aside a defensive attitude.
 The reason secularism is so damaging to marriage is simply because it’s a worldview which is oriented inward, toward self.
-It defines all of life in terms of its effect on self.
+It defines all of life in terms of its effect on the self.
 Developing spousal friendship happens on purpose and is selfless.
 It’s cultivated over time and through life experiences.
 Work on being a friend to your spouse.
 It’s a proven means to a long and satisfying marriage.